xuanyuan14/ARES/README.md

 * Please make sure that all the pre-trained model parameters have been loaded correctly, or the zero-shot and the fine-tuning performance will be greatly impacted.
 * We welcome anyone who would like to contribute to this repo. 🤗
 * If you have any other questions, please feel free to contact me via [chenjia0831@gmail.com]() or open an issue.
-* Code for accumulative gradient visualization and data preprocessing will come soon.
+* Code for data preprocessing will come soon.
 Please stay tuned~